glutengo/rendering-strategies/backend/res/posts/rendering-strategies/rendering-strategies.md

 ## Client Side Rendering (CSR)

-In their standard setups, Angular, React and Vue all use a rendering strategy which is described as Client Side Rendering (CSR).
+In their standard setups, Angular, React and Vue all use a rendering strategy which is described as client side rendering (CSR).

 > "Client-side rendering (CSR) means rendering pages directly in the browser using JavaScript.
 All logic, data fetching, templating and routing are handled on the client rather than the server." <sup>[[1]](#ref-1)</sup>

-This means that the initial HTML document provided by the server does not contain any content.
+This means that the initial HTML document provided by the server does not contain any real content.

 <p class="image">
 <img src="./timeline-csr.png"/>
 Typical timeline for the rendering process for CSR<sup><a href="#ref-2">[2]</a></sup>
 </p>

-Our application needs to load and process further resources (primarily JavaScript) to be able to display the content and allow any interaction.
+The application needs to load and process further resources (primarily JavaScript) to be able to display the content and allow any interaction.
 For client side rendered applications, the TTFB is usually very low because the server only needs to deliver static resources.
-Once the main JavaScript bundle is loaded, the application can produce its FCP which will usually only contain some static site elements and not the actual content.
+Once the main JavaScript bundle is loaded, the application can produce its FCP which will usually only contain some static site elements (e.g. the page header) and not the actual content.
 The application may then download the content from an API and render the content so it gets visible to the user (FMP).
 As a result, the FMP and the TTI can be quite high which can lead to a bad perceived performance regarding page load.<sup>[[1]](#ref-1)</sup>
 Once the application is fully loaded, it feels very quick and does not need full repaints when navigating to other areas of the application because the logic to render the UI has already been downloaded and the newly needed data can be fetched asynchronously.